Rank 2 local systems and abelian varieties: Lefschetz Theorems I

 \end{thm}

-\begin{proof} Note that $\mathcal{E}$ is automatically overconvergent as $S$ is projective.
+\begin{proof} Note that $\mathcal{E}$ is automatically overconvergent as $X$ is projective.
 This then follows immediately from the arguments of \cite[Corollary 2.4]{abe2016lefschetz}.
-We comment on two differences.
-First, while the statements \cite[Corollary 2.4, Proposition 2.2]{abe2016lefschetz} are only stated for $\mathbb{F}$, they only require $k$ be perfect as stated in \cite[Remark 2.5]{abe2016lefschetz}.
+We make one further comment.
+While the statements \cite[Corollary 2.4, Proposition 2.2]{abe2016lefschetz} are only stated for $\mathbb{F}$, they only require $k$ be perfect as stated in \cite[Remark 2.5]{abe2016lefschetz}.
 Indeed, Abe and Esnault pointed out via email that the part of \cite{abe2013theory} they cite for these arguments is Section 1, which only requires $k$ be perfect.

-Second, the statements \cite[Corollary 2.4, Proposition 2.2]{abe2016lefschetz} are stated with $C\subset X$, smooth curves that are the intersection of smooth very ample divisors.
-However, the argument of Proposition 2.2 of \emph{ibid.}\emph{\noun{ }}is inductive and works for smooth, very ample divisors $D\subset X$ instead. \end{proof} \begin{lem} Let $X/k$ be a smooth projective variety over a field $k$ of characteristic $p$ with $\dim X\geq2$ and let $U\subset S$ be a Zariski open subset with complement of codimension at least 2.
-Let $\mathcal{G}_{U}$ and $\mathcal{H}_{U}$ be BT groups on $U$.
-Let $D\subset U$ be a smooth, very ample divisor in $X$ and denote by $\mathcal{G}_{D}$ (resp. $\mathcal{H}_{D}$) the restruction of $\mathcal{G}_{U}$ (resp. $\mathcal{H}_{U}$) to $D$.
+\end{proof} \begin{lem} Let $X/k$ be a smooth projective variety over a field $k$ of characteristic $p$ with $\dim X\geq2$ and let $U\subset S$ be a Zariski open subset.
+Let $\calG_U$ and $\calH_U$ be BT groups on $U$.
+Let $C\subset U$ be a smooth projective curve that is the complete intersection of smooth ample divisors of $X$ and denote by $\calG_{C}$ (resp. $\calH_C$) the restriction of $\calG_U$ (resp. $\calH_U$) to $C$.
 Then the following restriction map

 is injective with cokernel killed by a power of $p$. \end{lem}